Nutrition | MTM Blog

 Patience as a success factor

-Reducing body fat while building muscle takes longer than pure bulking phases.
-Plan on 6-12 months for visible changes.
-Body measurements are more important than the weight on the scale.
+Reducing body fat while simultaneously building muscle takes longer than pure bulking phases.
+Plan for 6-12 months for visible changes.
+Body measurements are more important than the number on the scale.
 Document your strength gains and take progress photos every two weeks.

 Why preparation is everything